Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Monte Carlo Simulations

 \section{Monte Carlo Simulations}

 As a statistical test for our GA-ILC method, we performed Monte Carlo simulations using WMAP and Planck simulated maps.
-From the satellite missions' observed angular power spectra, using HEALPix IDL \footnote{IDL is the interactive data language for Unix and Linux based systems, see, e.g., \url{https://caligari.dartmouth.edu/doc/idl/}} routine \texttt{isynfast}, anisotropy maps were randomly generated by passing an argument called \texttt{seed} which seeds the pseudorandom number generator.
-The sample size of our simulations is 200, with \texttt{seed} varying from 1 to 200 in steps of 1.
-A total of 12 low-resolution maps at $N_{\text{side}} = 16$ were generated for each \texttt{seed} as input of GA-ILC.
+We followed the methodology of \cite{Sudevan_2018} \textsection 7.1 to generate the input foreground and CMB maps for the GA-ILC.
+We chose a sample of size 200 for the simulations, wherein each individual -- denoted by a parameter called \texttt{seed} \footnote{This is the same \texttt{seed} parameter used to simulate the input CMB map from the HEALPix \texttt{synfast} routine.} -- consists of a \textit{distinct} set of 12 multifrequency simulated maps (foreground + CMB).
 Of the 12 input maps, the 5 WMAP frequency bands are K (23 GHz), K$_{\text{a}}$ (33 GHz), Q (41 GHz), V (61 GHz), W (94 GHz); and the seven Planck frequency bands are 30, 44, 70, 100, 143, 217 and 353 GHz.
 These simulated maps are 9\textdegree beam-smoothed.
-Corresponding to each \texttt{seed}, a pure CMB map was also generated using the same routine from the Planck theoretical angular power spectrum.
-These CMB maps were used as references to compare with the clean maps that GA-ILC produced.
 Some of the GA parameters were kept fixed for the simulations, namely, \texttt{Popsize} = 400, \texttt{N\_gen} = 400, decimal accuracy \texttt{Dec} = 7, and switching between FP and rank selection types after \texttt{switch} generation \# 20, all of them optimally chosen.
-To explore the effect of mutation on the results, GA-ILC was run for 128 different values of \texttt{P\_mut} starting from 0.05\% in steps of 0.05\%, for each \texttt{seed} value.
-The best results (of all \texttt{P\_mut}) for every \texttt{seed} were compiled and then we found the statistical measures.
-In particular, we found the best map of all \texttt{P\_mut} for every \texttt{seed} and subtracted the pure CMB simulated map for that \texttt{seed} from it.
-This map is called a simulated difference map here.
-200 such simulated difference maps were produced and the mean and standard deviation difference maps were calculated from it.
-Fig.~\ref{fig:simul-diff-maps} shows these statistical maps.
-The mean difference map contains very small amount of residual contamination and that is limited to small regions around the galactic equator, as can also be inferred from the standard deviation difference map.